이 페이지는 현재 영어로 제공되지 않습니다.

 In all our dealing with funds, we hold to the following basic principles:

 - God is the source of our provision and we give him the credit for it.

 - Crucial to God's provision for our needs is our obedience to his directions and priorities.
 What God initiates, he will sustain.

-- Prayer is the intrinsic and dominant strategy for the provision of our needs.
-We may invite people to pray for God's provision for our needs.
+- Prayer is the dominant strategy for the provision of our needs.
+We invite people to pray for God's provision for our needs.

-- We do not ask for funds.
-This however need not preclude the making of needs known in appropriate ways and situations.
+- We do not make appeals for funds.
+This does not preclude making some needs known in appropriate ways and situations.

-- Money should not become the focus of our promotion or deputation.
+- Money is never the main focus of our promotion or deputation.

-- We avoid manipulative techniques or hinting in an attempt to encourage people to give.
+- We avoid any manipulative techniques that attempt to encourage people to give.